Bipartite and directed scale-free complex networks arising from zeta functions: Directed graphs and L-functions

 \section{Directed graphs and L-functions}

-We wish to introduce here directed graphs related to \textit{L-functions}.
+We wish to introduce here directed graphs related to \textit{L- functions}.

 To specify the degree of each vertex, we introduce a couple $(n,m)$ of natural integers, expressing the in--degree and the out--degree, respectively.
 The associated degree probability distribution $\{\pi_{n,m}\}_{n,m\in\mathbb{N}}$ must satisfy the consistency constraint \beq \sum_{n,m}(n-m)\pi_{nm}=0, \eeq expressing the fact that the net average number of edges entering a vertex is zero.
-The constraint \eqref{zerovert} implies that the average in--degree and out--degree of the vertices coincide, and are given by \beq z=\sum_{n}n \pi_{nm}. \eeq The threshold condition for directed graphs reads \beq \sum_{n,m}(2 n m - n - m)\pi_{nm}=0. \eeq There are several choices available in order to define directed graphs from $L$-functions.
-In the following, we discuss a possible construction.
+The constraint \eqref{zerovert} implies that the average in--degrees and out--degrees of the vertices coincide, and are given by \beq z=\sum_{n}n \pi_{nm}. \eeq The threshold condition for directed graphs reads \beq \sum_{n,m}(2 n m - n - m)\pi_{nm}=0 \eeq There are several choices available in order to define directed graphs from L-functions.
+In the following, we discuss some possible constructions.